microsoft/WhatTheHack/044-AzureIntegrationServices/Coach/README.md

 ## Introduction
 Welcome to the coach's guide for the # Azure Integration Services What The Hack.
 Here you will find links to specific guidance for coaches for each of the challenges.

+## Learning Objectives
+In this hack you will be solving common business scenario our customers face when building integration solution in Azure from ground-up.
+The goal of this hack is to adopt what are the best practices for deploying, configuring and securing integration services, which include:

+1. Authoring Bicep templates to build an APIM + backend services
+2. Creating CI/CD pipeline to deploy environment
+3. Securing backend API services via OAuth
+4. Securing backend API services over the VNET

 ## Coach's Guides
 1. Challenge 0: **[Prepare your development environment](Solution-00.md)**